-- Nick.
-The captain said, slightly lowering his voice, but so, that everyone could hear. - There are islands that are not on the maps.
+- Nick. - The captain said, slightly lowering his voice, but so, that everyone could hear. - There are islands that are not on the maps.
 ISLANDS Nick!
 Undiscovered… belonging to nobody.
 NO-MAN's islands!!!
 Hurry up!
-Load up on supplies and make room for the cannons!
-And make it quick!!!
+Load up on all that stuff, and make room for the cannons!
+And ... make it quick!!!

 As Captain Harper walked briskly up the hill to old Miler's armory, he could see as the gleam in the eyes starting to spread like a virus.
 Rice had been quickly unloading from Ted's schooner, and a movement can be seen in the port that no one had ever remembered here.

 - Great!
 He thought, I wouldn't stand a chance only by myself.
 He smiled broadly.
 He knew that when he was going back to the vessel ...
 No!
-The ship !!!
-He won't have a problem with getting people to cast the cannons!
+The ship!!!
+He won't have a problem with getting people to man the cannons!